cicada-lang/cicada-solo/kanban/note.md

   - use a group of data constructors to define a type constructor, is one way of doing this.
   - this is introduction, how about elimination?
+    - we need elimination rule about arrow elimination to do computation by substitution.
+    - although we have general pattern matching and recursion to do computation for all other algebraic data type, we still can use elimination rule to
+      1. make sure all cases are covered;
+      2. avoid recursion.
 - computation := directed changes (simulation of action).

 # About type subsumption